 The objective is actually the goal a person needs to have for hob, career, and success.
 You need to know how to write an objective for personal as well as professional reasons.
-Many people can’t do well because they may not know how to write an objective on the resume, project or report.
-This article will be sharing some fresh though about how to write an objective.
+Many people can’t do well because they may not know how to write an objective on their resume, project, or report.
+This article will be sharing some fresh thoughts about how to write an objective.

 Is an objective really Required?

 These days, the purpose of life is rarely recommended by career experts and professionals.
 If you are radically changing careers or creating your life list for a job listing, this may be useful because the purpose statement presents a natural opportunity to include the right keywords and job titles.
 However, as a general rule of thumb, if the job description does not clearly state that an objective statement should be included, this is not necessary.